bzyo/bzyo.github.io/_posts/2019-02-26-casino-royale-1.md

 <br>![alt text](../vulnhub/CasinoRoyale_1/xxe-success.png)
 <br><br>

-**now we have users, know that ftp is open and from the comment in the ultra source that it's an easy password.  through hydra at it...success**
+**now we have users, know that ftp is open and from the comment in the ultra source that it's an easy password.  throw hydra at it...success**
 <br>![alt text](../vulnhub/CasinoRoyale_1/ftppass.png)
 <br><br>